A Mechanistic Analysis of Transformers for Dynamical Systems: Additional Results

 As in the Van der Pol case, we focus on additional visualizations for the models analyzed in the main text.

-We first report visualizations of the query (Q), key (K), value (V), and correction terms for representative models with three- and two-dimensional latent spaces in Figures \ref{fig:si_latent_diagnostics} and \ref{fig:ci2d_latent_ukq} respectively.
+We first report visualizations of the query (Q), key (K), value (V), and correction terms for representative models with $d_{\mathrm{lat}}=3$ and $d_{\mathrm{lat}}=2$ latent spaces in Figures \ref{fig:si_latent_diagnostics} and \ref{fig:ci2d_latent_ukq} respectively.

-We also examine the consistency of the learned internal embeddings across all trained models by plotting $\vect{z} + \vect{u}_{10}^{\mathrm{emb}}$, colored by the leading Fourier modes $\vect{\phi}$.
-The models trained with a two-dimensional inner dimension are shown in Fig.~\ref{fig:CI_10_Models_2D_Transformer_LearnedPE_Latent_Space}.
+We also examine the consistency of the learned internal embeddings across all trained models by plotting $\mathbf{h}_t=\mathbf{e}_t+\mathbf{z}_t$, colored by the leading Fourier modes $\vect{\phi}$.
+The models trained with a latent dimension $d_{\mathrm{lat}}=2$ are shown in Fig.~\ref{fig:CI_10_Models_2D_Transformer_LearnedPE_Latent_Space}.
 For none of these models does visual inspection of the latent space reveal a clearly unfolded two-dimensional structure.
 Nevertheless, the Fourier modes still exhibit a discernible relationship with the latent variables.
-For the models trained with a three-dimensional inner dimension, in Figure~\ref{fig:CI_10_Models_3D_Transformer_LearnedPE_Latent_Space}, visual inspection of the latent space (based on two-dimensional projects) indicates a clearly unfolded three-dimensional structure across all models (except one).
+For the models trained with a latent dimension $d_{\mathrm{lat}}=3$, in Figure~\ref{fig:CI_10_Models_3D_Transformer_LearnedPE_Latent_Space}, visual inspection of the latent space (based on two-dimensional projections) indicates a clearly unfolded three-dimensional structure across all models (except one).
 In this case, the leading Fourier modes exhibit a more clear association with the latent variables across all the different random seeds.